 Croatia is a good place to visit if you're interested in museums or other recognizable sights.
 A variety of museums can be explored in the major cities, such as in Zagreb where you'll find the Archeology Museum, the Zoo, and several large art museums.
 The technical museum is quite interesting itself, as is the museum of Torture.
 In Zadar, you'll find a glass museum focused on ancient glass works.
 Also, check out the Museum of Illusions while in town, too.
 In Dubrovnik, you can visit the Museum of the Croatian War of Independence, which is dedicated to the war in the 1990's.
 It sits at the top of Mount Srd and reached by cable car.
 The views from the top are worth the trip itself.
 Several other historic museums are found around Dubrovnik, focusing on the old fortifications of the city and its walls.
 And throughout the countryside, many of the historic castles and estates have been turned into museums.
 Trakošćan Castle is just one of many beautiful sites to visit for a glimpse into Croatian history.

-France is known for its world-famous historical and cultural sights and attractions.
+France offers world-famous historcal and cultural sights and attractions.
+This is one of the main reasons why so many people come here every year.
 It's hard to find a country with more cultural and historical destinations.
 Starting with Paris, you'll find multiple museums, monuments, cathedrals, and other attractions that showcase the history and art of France as well as Europe as a whole.
 But Paris is not the only place, as other major cities such as Lyon and Marseille offer similar historical and artistic experiences in their museums, theatre productions, and architecture.
 Furthermore, even the small towns in the countryside have historic sights such as the numerous chateaus, castles, winery villages, and more.

 Croatia is a terrific destination to visit for history, arts, and culture, as it has many sights worth visiting.
 The history of this country is on display everywhere, as many of the cities and towns have historical architecture dating back to medieval times.
 The old town of Dubrovnik is a UNESCO World Heritage site itself, as the beautiful walled city sits on the coast like a castle, protecting the old buildings, cathedrals, and harbor inside.
 Plenty of other historic sites are on display from Roman ruins to cultural Renaissance-era artwork and churches.
 The restored Pula Arena is a Roman amphitheater from the 1st century, and you can admire it during a concert, too.
 The Walls of Ston date back to the 14th century and are referred to as the Great Wall of Croatia because of their extensive length and beauty.
 The Roman Forum in Zadar has ruins and architecture that date back to the 1st century also, among other buildings from various historic periods.
 The Diocletian's Palace in Split, from the 4th century, provides a historical maze of old streets lined with temples, shops, and more.
 In general, the close proximity of Croatia to ancient Greece, ancient Rome, as well as plenty of medieval history means that visitors who are interested in history will have plenty to see and do during their visit.
 Trogir, Korcula, Zadar, Hvar, and many other towns showcase even more of the beautiful history and culture of Croatia, too.